jlgerber/jlgerber.github.io/pages/devops/docker/building_dockerfile.md

 We cannot override the command itself.

-#### CMD with ENTRYPOINT Example
+#### .html with ENTRYPOINT Example
-We will make a change to the dockerfile to see how CMD and ENTRYPOINT work together:
+We will make a change to the dockerfile to see how .html and ENTRYPOINT work together:

 ```
 FROM debian::jessie-slim